All-through school

-All-through schools educate young people throughout multiple stages of their education, generally throughout childhood and adolescence.
+An all-through school (also known as an integrated school) educates young people throughout multiple educational stages, generally throughout childhood and adolescence.

 Definition

 The term "all-through" can be legitimately applied to establishments in many different circumstances, but one commonly accepted definition is "schools which include at least two stages of a young person's education within the one establishment".